sofyansitorus/WooCommerce-Shipping-Distance-Matrix/README.txt

 * Set preferred route: Shortest Distance, Longest Distance, Shortest Duration, Longest Duration.
 * Round the distance up to the nearest absolute number.
 * Show distance info to the customer during checkout.

+= Compatibility =
+This plugin is not compatible with WooCommerce blocks.
+You MUST use [WooCommerce shortcode](https://woo.com/document/woocommerce-shortcodes) to build your cart and checkout page.

 = Demo =